beepsoft/grapesjs-react-component-example/README.md

+This is a forked repository of the below.

 # 🤔Why?🤔
 A regular question regarding [GrapesJS](https://grapesjs.com/) - the wonderful HTML layout editor written in Javascript - is how to integrate it with React components: